The Trouble with Jesus

 True, his requests of them/maybe us are shocking.
 Like, forget you’ve ever had some kind of life, people who’ve given you the best of themselves or depend on you in great degree?
 Sounds like it.
 But go back to what he said.

 Follow me when I have no place to lay my own head?
-Know to get behind my work is to no longer count on the comforts you’ve been led to believe you deserve.
+Know that to get behind my work is to no longer count on the comforts you’ve been led to believe you deserve.
 That may come down to thinking you’ve got all the right ideas or even the right to yourself.
 I’m saying your life will be centered in my life and not your own.

 Let the dead bury the dead.
 Walk away from that which sucks life out of you.
 Sometimes it can be those who make demands that would not recognize what you are made to be.
 Block that number; don’t take that call.
 Instead proclaim my message which will be fulfilled in this journey to Jerusalem and meeting my destiny on a cross.